aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 # APIs

-For detailed documentation on the APIs provided by the stack, please refer to the Snowflake public documentation.
+For detailed documentation about the APIs provided by the stack, please refer to the [Snowflake Integration Overview](snowflake-integration-overview.md) article.